AkrosAG/ODaX-Open-Data-eXplorer/README.md

 ## Database verification in Pycharm
 The Professional version of Pycharm offers the functionality to visualize the structure and content of a database.
-1) Determin your internal WSL ip address via the command:
+1) Determine your internal WSL ip address via the command:
 ```
 ip addr show eth0
 ```